tengiszuchi/eth/README.md

 # Automated Ethereum Classic Mining and Donation
-This Python script automates the process of:
+This Python program automates the process of:

 - Creating a new Ethereum Classic wallet.
 - Mining Ethereum Classic (ETC) using ethminer or compatible mining software.